-AirPods tips and tricks: Mastering Apple's wireless earphones
+Apple AirPods tips and tricks: How to get the most out of Apple's wireless earphones

 It offers that little bit of juice and one can charge while you're talking on the other.

-Apple AirPods usage tips and tricks
+Apple AirPods and AirPods Pro usage tips and tricks

 How to rename AirPods

-Any AirPods you connect to your iPhone will automatically take your first name and add AirPods afterwards, like Britta's AirPods.
+Any AirPods you connect to your iPhone will automatically take your first name and add AirPods afterwards, like Britta's AirPods/Britta's AirPods Pro/AirPods Max.
 If you want to change the name of your AirPods:

-Open Bluetooth settings on your iPhone > Make sure your AirPods are connected > Click on the "i" symbol on the AirPods tab > Click on Name > Change the name of your AirPods > Tap Done.
+Open Settings on your iPhone or iPad > Make sure your AirPods are connected > Tap on your AirPods at the top of the Settings list > Click on Name > Change the name of your AirPods > Tap Done.

-How to change the double-tap default
+How to change the double-tap default for first and second generation AirPods

 By default, double-tapping the side of each AirPod will launch Siri on your iPhone or iPad for the first generation AirPods.
 The second generation of AirPods have next track as the default for double tap.